hackclub/hackclub/workshops/login_auth/readme.md

 document.getElementById("login_div").style.display = "block";

 ```
-Now after completing this we need to work on both the functions we assigned in HTML `login()` and `logout()`.
+Now after completing this you need to work on both the functions you assigned in HTML `login()` and `logout()`.

 ##### Function login()
-As we only need `Sign-in for existing users` or users form database so for that firebase has a property called `signInWithEmailAndPassword`.
+As in this login page user can sign-in only if they are existing user so for that firebase has a property called [`signInWithEmailAndPassword`](https://firebase.google.com/docs/auth/web/start#sign_in_existing_users).

-So before we work on it we need to assign some IDs to input fields in HTML as we need to work with input field here.
+So before you work on it you need to assign some IDs to input fields in HTML as you need to work with input field here.

-ID `email_field` to `email` input field.
+- ID `email_field` to `email` input field.

-ID `password_field` to `password` input field.
+- ID `password_field` to `password` input field.

-After assigning IDs we will create two variables in `login()` function `userEmail` and `userPass` which get email and password from assigned IDs.
+After assigning IDs you will create two variables in `login()` function `userEmail` and `userPass` which get email and password values from assigned IDs.

 ```javascript
 function login(){